RememberOfLife/mirabel/README.md

   * in both client and server watch out that the recv client isnt using the sock while send queue deconstructs it

 ## todo
+* add option to use different imgui font
+* integrate new surena game capi
+* finalize event rework by using it everywhere
+* super basic plugin manager
 * closing the network adapter should be asynchronous, we send it a shutdown event, it sends us back when its ready for collection / joining
   * closing status line in the connection window
 * there is a lot of reuse in the networking code, maybe reduce it through some event methods